giladg1/angular9-and-NgRx9.2.0/README.md

-In this example: we will create a banana item with color, size and rating. option 1 --> create banana item locally option 2 --> create banana item with effects and a fake http service you can than change size parameters with injected value and without injected value
+In this example: we will create a banana item with color, size and rating. option 1 --> create banana item locally option 2 --> create banana item with effects and a fake http service you can than change size parameters with injected value and without injected value. writing by gilad glasberg

 # Running
 npm install -g @angular/cli

 npm install

 ng serve

-writing by gilad glasberg